 DIY Hair, sentimental fragrances and something old

-I had asked her neighbour to do my hair and the practise run went brilliantly.
+I’d asked our neighbour to do my hair and the practise run went brilliantly.
 Unfortunately my neighbour lost her phone and had a family emergency so she didn’t turn up and couldn’t get in touch!
-So I did her own hair and sprayed it with lots and lots of Elnett hairspray which I’d bought especially because it reminds me of my granny who died in 2012.
+So I did my own hair and sprayed it with lots and lots of Elnett hairspray which I’d bought especially because it reminds me of my Granny who died in 2012.
 I wore a bird necklace that was originally from Topshop in 2010 and has since been silver-plated by Jessica Flinn who also provided my engagement ring and both wedding rings.

 Kindred Wedding Photography

 Our photographer was Shelley Richmond of Kindred Wedding Photography.
 Shelley embraced our vision even when it was just a wild skeleton of an idea.
-On the day we barely noticed her and yet she captured everything – so many things we didn’t even see because we were focused on each other.
+On the day we barely noticed her and yet she captured everything – so many things we didn’t even see because we were so focused on each other.
 I know lots of wedding photographers want to know exactly what is happening and when, but Shelley went with our flow and responded to things as they unfolded.
 Shelley’s photos tell the story of our wedding and it’s that story which will remain with us forever.
-Here is a video of highlight images: https://vimeo.com/227615209

 The children designed the wedding cake

 My boys, age 11 and 12, designed the cakes with the cake maker Cakes By Pippa.
 She created brilliant cakes to their specification.
 Both were gluten free and one was dairy free also.
 The cakes were inspired by their own interests and also by Green.